-Danuta E. Lockett is a member of the Board of Directors at Women for Women International, where she serves as a member of the Program Committee, the Finance & Compensation Committee and an at-large member of the Executive Committee.
+Danuta Lockett is a member of Women for Women International’s Global Board of Directors.
+She currently serves as Co-chair of the Global Governance committee and is a member of the Global Program Committee, the Global Finance & Compensation Committee, and is the at-large member of the Executive Committee.

 For the past 30 years, Ms. Lockett has worked in countries affected by war in Africa, Asia, and Latin America to help individuals and communities rebuild their lives.
 As Senior Vice President of a Washington, DC-based technical services firm, Danuta founded and managed a division dedicated to the study and support of Communities in Transition.
 She evolved the firm’s largest portfolio of projects in countries recovering from conflict.
 For the Victim of Torture Fund, she shaped and managed a portfolio of grants implemented by over 100 local organizations in 23 countries to treat torture survivors, in keeping with the Fund’s Congressional mandate.